 - thinking about how resources are allocated to ensure decisions about policy and spending is not contributing to health inequalities or making them worse

 - working with people to understand the factors that undermine their right to health and together identifying actions to make improvements

 - taking action to tackle economic and social inequalities alongside actions which specifically focus on disadvantaged groups and deprived areas.

 Our leaflet, ‘The right to health: Tackling inequalities’ offers a short guide to the right to health.

 Our work on the right to health

 Our vision is for everyone to have the resources needed to enjoy the highest attainable standard of health.
 Our work over the last five years has focused on how a human rights based approach could underpin public service reform and health and social care delivery.

-Earlier this year, the Scottish Government, NHS Health Scotland, the Scottish Human Rights Commission, the ALLIANCE, and the University of Strathclyde Centre for Health Policy co-hosted a seminar on human rights based approaches to health and social care.
-You can watch a short video which includes talks from speakers on the day on our Youtube channel (external website).
+Last year we co-hosted a seminar on human rights based approaches to health and social care.
+You can watch a short video (external website) which includes talks from speakers on the day.

 You can contact us to find out more about our work on the right to health.